-The UndocuScholars Academy has been designed to empower undocumented students through a seven-week, small group, interactive career seminar managed by the Center for Career and Professional Advancement.
-The seminars are co-facilitated by career specialists Maria Ramirez Loyola and guest speakers.
+The UndocuScholars Academy has been designed to empower undocumented students through an eight-week, small group, interactive career seminar managed by the Center for Career and Professional Advancement.
+The seminars are co-facilitated by career specialists, Maria Ramirez Loyola and guest speakers.
 Students will focus on career development, resume, interviewing, and job/graduate school preparation and skills all students will need in order to thrive in their careers.
 Participants will have the opportunity to earn a certificate of achievement and rewards for completion.

 UndocuScholars Academy Outcomes

 Develop career awareness by exploring and researching occupations and employment trends

 Increase career self-awareness through effective goal setting and decision-making

 Demonstrate effective written and verbal communication through resume/cv and cover letter development, and networking and interviewing

 Develop knowledge of career and research-related opportunities and resources on and off-campus

 Increase self-confidence in applying for internships, jobs, and post-baccalaureate education